-The cost to State entities to review or enforce the proposed rule will be very modest.
-The District comprises less than 2,500 acres.
+The cost to State entities to review or enforce the proposed ordinance will be very modest.
+The District comprises less than 1,000 acres.
 Therefore, the County will review and act upon the petition to establish the District.

-There are minimal additional ongoing costs to various State entities to implement and enforce the proposed rule.
-The District is a special purpose unit of local government, and it is required to file various reports to the State of Florida, the Department of Economic Opportunity and other agencies of the State.
-The filing requirements are outlined in

-Appendix A. However, the additional costs to the State and its various departments to process the additional filings from the District are very low, since the State routinely processes filings from over 500 similar districts.
+There are minimal additional ongoing costs to various State entities to implement and enforce the proposed ordinance.
+The District is a special-purpose unit of local government, and it is required to file various reports to the State of Florida, the Department of Economic Opportunity and other agencies of the State.
+The filing requirements are outlined in Appendix A. However, the additional costs to the State and its various departments to process the additional filings from the District are very low, since the State routinely processes filings from over 500 similar districts.
 Finally, the filing fees paid by the District are designed to offset any additional costs to the State.

-Miami-Dade County
+City of Homestead and Miami-Dade County

-This Petition to expand the boundaries of the District will require the County to review the Petition and its supporting exhibits.
-In addition, the County will hold public hearings to discuss the Petition and to take public input.
+The boundaries of the District are located within City of Homestead, which is in Miami-Dade County.
+This petition to expand the boundaries of the District may require review by City staff and recommendation to the County regarding the petition.
+The County and its staff will review and analyze the petition and its supporting exhibits.
+In addition, the County will hold public hearings to discuss the petition and to take public input.
 These activities will absorb staff time and time of the County Commission.
-The current boundaries of the District and the area sought to be included in the District boundaries are located within unincorporated Miami-Dade County.

 However, the costs of these activities are very modest at most for the following reasons.
-First, the review of this Petition to expand the District does not include an analysis of the Project itself.
+First, the review of this petition to form the District does not include an analysis of the Project itself.
 In fact, such a review of the Project is prohibited by statute.
-Second, the Petition contains all of the information necessary for its review.
-Third, the County already has all of the staff necessary to review the Petition.
+Second, the petition contains all of the information necessary for its review.
+Third, the County already has all of the staff necessary to review the petition.
 Fourth, no capital costs are involved in the review.
-Fifth, the County routinely processes similar petitions for land use and zoning changes that are far more complicated than this Petition to expand the District.
+Fifth, the County routinely processes similar petitions for land use and zoning changes that are far more complicated than this petition to form the District.
 Finally, Petitioner will pay all statutorily prescribed filing fees.

-The County will incur only a small additional annual cost if this Petition is approved.
-The District is an independent unit of local government, so the District is responsible for its own budget, reporting, and the full conduct of its powers within its boundaries.
-The District will provide the County with its budget each year, but no County action is required.
+The City and/or County should not incur any additional annual costs if this petition is approved.
+The proposed District is an independent unit of local government, so the District is responsible for its own budget, reporting, and the full conduct of its powers within its boundaries and has done so since establishment in 2019.

-4.2 Impact on State or Local Revenues
+4.2 Impact on State and Local Revenues

-Adoption of the proposed rule will have no negative impact on State or local revenues.
+Adoption of the proposed ordinance will have no negative impact on State or local revenues.
 The District is an independent unit of local government.
 It is designed to provide community facilities and services to serve the development.
 It has its own sources of revenue.
 No State or local subsidies are required or expected.